-The amount of data moving to and across the cloud has significant, wide-ranging impacts on compliance.
-The increasing data in the cloud translates into greater risk of data breaches leading to more laws, increasing pressure and fines from regulators.
-As enterprises move data into a third-party cloudprovider or multiple providers, visibility and monitoring data becomes a major concern.
-With increasing pressure and fines from regulators, global businesses need to maintain compliance and ensure their service providers are also doing so.
-The safety of corporate data is further scrutinized by BYOD and the proliferation of mobile devices with sensitive corporate data being stored on them.
+The amount of data moving to and across the cloud is significant, wide-ranging impacts on compliance.
+The increasing data in the cloud translates into greater risk of data breaches leading to more laws, increasing pressures and fines from regulators.
+As enterprises move data into a third-party cloud provider or multiple providers, visibility and monitoring data becomes a major concern.
+With increasing pressures and fines from regulators, global business need to maintain compliance and ensure their service providers are also doing so.
+The safety of corporate data is further scrutinized by BYOD and the proliferation of mobiles devices with sensitive corporate data being stored on them.
 At the same time, loss of devices or improperly secured devices can lead to further data leakage and potential breaches.
 To combat these challenges, enterprises need to be equipped with corporate sanctioned solutions that are modern, mobile and improve access to content as well as keep data secure and within corporate compliance.

-To this end, Santa Clara, CA based Syncplicity by Axway’s role in modernizing legacy infrastructure to keep data safe and compliant is noteworthy.
-The company offers users an easy to use file sharing and collaboration solution wit complete control of their data while fully adhering to compliance requirements.
-“Compliance is not a feature benefit, but is integrated into our product design,” opines Jon Huberman, CEO, Syncplicity by Axway.
+To this end, Syncplicity’s role in modernizing legacy infrastructure to keep data safe and compliant is noteworthy.
+The company offers users an easy to use file sharing and collaboration solution with complete control of their data with fully adhering to compliance requirements.
+“Compliance is not a feature benefit, but is integrated into our product design”, Syncplicity, CEO.

-Standing on the key pillars of data governance, modernizing IT infrastructure and empowering the digital workplace, Syncplicity by Axway enables clients to maintain complete ownership of their data.
-“When clients use the Syncplicity by Axway public cloud– we are just a processor.
-Even as a processor, we are bound to the same compliance and security controls as required by the client,” explains Huberman.
-Additionally, Syncplicity by Axway offers tools that organizations can customize for visibility and control based on their own unique requirements for compliance and security.
+Standing on the key pillars of data governance, modernizing IT infrastructure and empowering the digital workplace, Syncplicity enables clients to maintain complete ownership of their data.
+“When clients use the Syncplicity public cloud – we are just a processor.
+Even as a processor, we are bound to the same compliance and security controls as required by the client”.
+Additionally, Syncplicity offers tools that organizations can customize for visibility and control based on their own unique requirements for compliance and security.
 Clients can decide where their data resides and they can select file storage locations based on a user’s Active Directory group membership or on the folder in which the content resides.
-“Our customers can customize their storage–on-premises, public cloud, build a private cloud–or select a combination that suits their corporate needs, security tolerances and budget,” points out Huberman.
+“Our customers can customize their storage-on-premises, public cloud, build a private cloud – or select a combination that suits their corporate needs, security tolerances and budget.”

-Syncplicity by Axway mitigates risk by providing organizations with storage flexibility, by helping IT get control of their fragmented and expensive, legacy data infrastructure while giving users a modern, collaborative work experience– without forcing a full migration to the public cloud.
+Syncplicity mitigates risk by providing organizations with storage flexibility, by helping IT get control of their fragmented and expensive, legacy data infrastructure while giving users a modern, collaborative work experience without forcing a full migration to the public cloud.

-Using Syncplicity by Axway’s multi-folder sync, clients can sync any folder from the desktop to the cloud for real-time document protection and backup.
+Using Syncplicity’s multi-folder sync, clients can sync any folder from the desktop to the cloud for real-time document protection and backup.
 This functionality allows IT teams to install the desktop client and enforce sync of various user folders ensuring easy access to content from any device in case an employee’s computer fails.
-“Our real-time document protection also helps organizations hit with ransomware recover all their user’s files–even in the cases where ransomware has affected large numbers of users within their organization,” asserts Huberman.
+“Our real-time document protection also helps organizations hit with ransomware recover all their user’s files even in the cases where ransomware had affected large numbers of users within their organization.”

-Adding credence to Syncplicity by Axway’s solution is their StorageVault Authentication (SVA) feature that shields the solution with the highest level of security control and compliance.
+Adding credence to Syncplicity’s solution is their StorageVault Authentication (SVA) feature that shields the solution with the highest level of security control and compliance.
 SVA gives IT the control over where data is stored, who accesses it and restricts any unauthorized data access.
-“We provide customers end-to-end visibility and control of data flow,” delineates Huberman.
-With Syncplicity by Axway, users can even protect documents that leave the repository and revoke access when needed.
+“We provide customers end-to-end visibility and control of data flow.”
+With Syncplicity, users can even protect documents that leave the repository and revoke access when needed.
 Administrators can also geo-fence data to meet strict global residency regulation or export controls.

-Additionally, Syncplicity by Axway’s new concept of PrivacyRegions will allow companies to remain compliant with region specific data protection and residency regulations.
-However, clients can seamlessly share files with affiliated companies based in other regions without their employee’s personal information (PII) being processed and stored in those regions.
-Syncplicity by Axway is raising the technology architecture bar with this new EFSS innovation that ensures corporate compliance without getting in the way of user productivity.
+Additionally, Syncplicity’s new concept of PrivacyRegions will allow companies to remain compliant with region specific data protection and residency regulations.
+However, clients can seamlessly share files with affiliated companies based in other regions without their employee’s personal information (PII) being processed and stored in the regions.
+Syncplicity is raising the technology architecture bar with this new EFSS innovation that ensures corporate compliance without getting in the way of user productivity.